Skip to contents

 (a) directly specifying the prior mean and SD of logq or loghr`

 (b) specifying prior quantiles for more interpretable transformations of these.
 These may include q (the transition intensity) or time (the reciprocal of the intensity, interpreted as a mean time to this transition when observing a sequence of individuals at risk of it).
-Or hr (hazard ratio2)
+Or hr (hazard ratio)

 Examples